-Internationally acclaimed soprano Lauren Flanigan is the Founder/Director of Music and Mentoring House, a New York State not-for-profit organization that creates affordable training programs for opera singers and provides hands on mentoring and an upscale residency program to students studying in the arts in NYC.
-She has enjoyed a more than thirty-year career that included performances at the Metropolitan Opera, La Scala, Bayerisches Staatsoper, Glyndebourne, the New York City Opera, 10 world premieres, 1 movie, 11 cd’s, 5 Live From Lincoln Center telecasts and 15 awards for musical and humanitarian work.
-Now in it’s 25th year, she started Comfort Ye… an annual musical event to raise food and awareness for New York’s homeless.
+Internationally acclaimed American soprano Lauren Flanigan is the Founder/Director of Music and Mentoring House, a New York State non profit organization that creates affordable training programs for opera singers and provides hands on mentoring to students studying in the arts in NYC.
+She has enjoyed a four decades long career that included performances at the Metropolitan Opera, La Scala, Bayerisches Staatsoper, Glyndebourne, the New York City Opera, Carnegie Hall, 10 world premieres, 1 movie, 11 cd’s, 5 Live From Lincoln Center telecasts and 15 awards for musical and humanitarian work.
+Now in its 26th year, she started Comfort Ye… an annual musical event to raise food and awareness for New York’s homeless.

 Programs created by Lauren for Music and Mentoring House are:

 No Bullsh!t Mondays

 Making a Plan for the Future: Coaching Conversations